edubart/nelua-lang/docs/pages/libraries.md

 In the first successful call `0` is returned, in subsequent calls the relative time in seconds since the first call is returned.
 This is typically used to compute time differences with high precision.

+A system monotonic clock is used if supported by the OS.
+A monotonic clock can't jump, because it isn't affected by changes in system time clock.
+If a monotonic clock is not supported, then a realtime may be used as fallback.

 The time resolution is unspecified and depends on the OS, but typically has nanosecond precision on POSIX systems.